petrkucerak/KRP/NFC-reader/README.md

 cmake --build . && make clean && make  # Universal rebuild snippet
 ```
 > [!WARNING]
-> Regeneration code with using STM32CubeMX remove BSP components from CMake list files.
-So, do not forget return origin BSP source files imports.
-Relative to [CM7/mx-generated.cmake](CM7/mx-generated.cmake)
+> Regeneration code with using STM32CubeMX will damage whole project.
+So, do not use CubeMX generation.

 The repository also includes submodules.
 To download them, run: